dwkim606/IPPBA/README.md

 # IPPBA
 Instant Privacy Preserving Biometric Authentication

-How to run:
+## How to run:

-	make all
+### make all
-	./test
+### ./test

-Parameter selection:
+## Parameter selection:
-	Comment in and out the parameter set in define.h file.
+### Comment in and out the parameter set in define.h file.

+# License
+Copyright (c) by CryptoLab inc. This program is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.
+You should have received a copy of the license along with this work.
+If not, see http://creativecommons.org/licenses/by-nc/3.0/.